-Purchasing Offsite Units
+Purchasing Off-site Units

 Where it is demonstrably not possible to achieve 10% net gain on site, registered biodiversity units can be purchased.
-Biodiversity units from Biodiversity Gain Sites must meet a number of criteria before they can be included as part of the BGP.
+Biodiversity units from Biodiversity Gain Sites must meet the following criteria before they can be included as part of the BGP.
 They must:

-- 1. be legally secured via a S106 agreement or Conservation Covenant, - 2. be registered on the national Biodiversity Gain Site Register, - 3. be allocated to the development on the national register once planning permission is granted
+- 1. be legally secured via a S106 agreement or Conservation Covenant, - 2. be registered on the national Biodiversity Gain Sites Register, - 3. be allocated to the development on the national register once planning permission is granted

-You can search the Biodiversity Gain Site Register to check that Biodiversity Gain Sites are registered.
+You can search the Biodiversity Gain Sites Register to check that Biodiversity Gain Sites are registered.